usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

        :language: yaml

 .. note::
-   The output of all our tasks is simply called ``output``.
-This can be changed during Plugin Task registration if desired.
+   The output of all the tasks is simply called ``output``.
+This can be changed during plugin task registration if desired.

 .. figure:: _static/screenshots/entrypoint_3_task_graph.png
    :alt: Screenshot of a multi-step task graph for Entrypoint 3.